Vitamin D is Good, A Dozen to Avoid

 The report briefly explains each of these five and then goes into how you can get fortified with Vitamin D.

 A Dozen Dangerous Supplements

 Rounding out this Sunday’s summary on vitamins, let’s move from the one vitamin that has near universal acclaim to present an article by CBS News about dangerous supplements.

 The gist of the article is that supplements do not benefit from the level of inspection, nor do they consistently have enough quality ingredients to be uniformly beneficial.
 Sometimes, supplements that are tested have pesticides and heavy metal content.
 China, which exports much of the raw material that goes into supplements is known to export contaminated food, and yet such raw material is not inspected.

 Consumer reports did some testing and found a dozen ingredients that are “linked to serious adverse events”.
 They are: aconite, bitter orange, chaparral, colloidal silver, coltsfoot, comfrey, country mallow, germanium, greater celandine, kava, lobelia, and yohimbe.

-For more about this and a link to “11 supplements to consider”, go read this report.
+For more about dangerous supplements, go read this report.